cdijkstra/Blog/_posts/2021-05-22-Azure-Cli-Querying-Tips.md

 ---
 layout: post
-title:  "Azure CLI Querying tips and tricks"
+title:  "Mastering JMESPath queries in the Azure CLI"
 date: '2021-05-22 15:45:00 +0100'
 categories: devops jq
 ---

-## Mastering the --output variable of azure cli
+## Mastering JMESPath queries in the Azure CLI
-The Azure client calls the Azure REST API and allows us to retrieve information about deployed resources in the terminal.\
+Both the Azure CLI and pwsh commandlet interacts with the Azure REST API and allows us to retrieve information about deployed resources in the terminal.
-For instance, we can run the following command to obtain information about an AKS cluster:\
-\
+For instance, we can find out which Azure Kubernetes upgrades are available through\
-`az aks get-upgrades --resource-group <rg-name> --name <aks-name>`\
+`az aks get-upgrades --resource-group <rg-name> --name <aks-name>` \
-or more complactly:\
-`az aks get-upgrades -g <rg-name> -n <aks-name>`.\
-\

-This returns something like:
+but it may not be easy to filter the *relevant information* out of the returned info.
+I will show you how to do that in this blog.

+Aforementioned command returnssomething like:
 ```
 {
   "agentPoolProfiles": [